paugier/mercurial-jupyterbook/book/daily-use/undo.md

 ```

 Notice that the new changeset that `hg backout` has created is a child of the
 changeset we backed out.
-It's easier to see this in {ref}`fig-undo-backout`, which
+It's easier to see this in {numref}`fig-undo-backout`,
-presents a graphical view of the change history.
-As you can see, the history is
+which presents a graphical view of the change history.
+As you can see, the history
-nice and linear.
+is nice and linear.

 ```{graphviz} ../figs/undo-simple.dot
 ---